What is Geometric Mean?

 - In real life, this method can be used in computer science, aspect ratios, geometry, medicine, proportional growth, water quality standards, and the Human Development Index.

-- This is used specifically for calculating portfolio returns.
-The aforesaid method is mostly used in accounting and finance.
+- It is used specifically for calculating portfolio returns.
+The method above is mostly used in accounting and finance.

 - It helps in normalizing the ranges to disallow the impact of the dominance of the same on the weighting itself.
-Values that are very large have no influence to make in a skewed pattern of distribution.
+Enormous values have no influence to make in a skewed pattern of distribution.

-- This method is more accurate and effective in a data set that is more volatile in nature.
+- This method is more accurate and effective in a more volatile data set.
 However, it is a complicated method in comparison to the arithmetic mean.

-- This is considered either growth or compounding returns.
+- It is considered either growth or compounding returns.
 Also, it considers the compounding effect.
-A non-mathematical user may find it difficult to use and understand the geometric mean.
+A non-mathematical user may find it challenging to use and understand the geometric mean.

 - It becomes imaginary when any of the observation earns a negative value.

 Geometric mean is used with time-series data such as calculating investment returns since the geometric mean accounts only for the compounding of returns.
-This is also why the geometric returns are always lesser than or equal to the arithmetic mean return.
-It is also considered as a power mean and it is mostly used for comparing different items.
-This has been an exponential relationship with the arithmetic mean of logarithms.
+It is also why the geometric returns are always lesser than or equal to the arithmetic mean return.
+It is also considered as a power mean, and it is mostly used for comparing different items.
+It has been an exponential relationship with the arithmetic mean of logarithms.
 It is more or less related to data’s logarithmic transformation.

 It helps in normalizing the ranges to disallow the impact of the dominance of the same on the weighting itself.
-Values that are very large have no influence to make in a skewed pattern of distribution.
-The aforesaid method is more appropriate in the calculation of the mean and it provides more accurate and effective results in the presence of such variables that are highly dependent and widely skewed.
+Enormous values have no influence to make in a skewed pattern of distribution.
+The method above is more appropriate in calculating the mean, and it provides more accurate and effective results in the presence of such variables that are highly dependent and widely skewed.